Setting a budget for your translation project can be confusing if you don’t know how translators and agencies set their prices.

 Working with native speakers of the target language often comes with a higher fee, making the review process a costly but necessary requirement.

-The 4 ways to save the cost of translation services:
+How to Reduce the cost of translation services:

 There are several ways to reduce the cost of translation services here are my top 5 recommendations.